In the world of contact centres, the term EOS comes up often, but what does it actually mean, and why is it important?

 This means that while a contact centre may set an EOS of 5pm, for example, an agent will not necessarily finish working at 5pm.

-3 Quick Tips to Setting the Right EOS
+3 Tips for Setting the Right EOS

 Not sure whether your contact centre has set the right EOS?